ramantehlan/DataAvatarGo/README.md

 6 | `all_pde_types.json` | All the provided PDEs types
 7 | `README.md` | Current file you are reading
 8 | `main.go` | Main file for the program
+9 | `jsonStruct.go` | It holds the struct used for json reading and writing 10 | `jsonLib.go` | It holds all the functions used for json parsing and writing

 ## Why Go Language?

 There are many reasons to use `Go Lang` as a language of choice, some of the important ones are mentioned below.

 #### Concurrency

 Go is built with keeping concurrency in mind.
 Go has goroutines instead of threads which is not just fast in starting up, but use less memory.

 #### Binary Code

 Go is compiled and not interpreted, so it runs directly on underlying hardware.

 #### Maintainable - Reliable - Scalable